vincps2000-ux/MechTemp.Mikro/README.md

 - Type a number: Navigate into that part
 - U: Go up
 - A: Add new part (only shown when allowed)
+- S: Save template (only at root level)
+- L: Load template (only at root level)
 - q: Quit

 ## Run